MalditoBarbudo/solarized_sddm_theme/README.md

 displayFont="Montserrat"
 ```

-But be careful, some fonts really don't look well in the theme.
+But be careful, some fonts really don't mix well with the theme.

-## Screenshot (2015-12-25)
+## Screenshot (2016-02-04)

 ![screenshot](solarized_sddm_theme.png)